al6x/class_loader/readme.md

 Also you can use CamelCase notation or provide your own class_name/file_path translator, or even provide your own custom resource adapter that for example will look for classes on the net and download them.

+There's currently a known bug in Ruby 1.8.x - class loading isn't thread safe, so in production you should preload all your classes

+	ClassLoader.preload! if app_in_production?

 ## Installation

 	$ gem install class-loader